‘Dead Island 2': What The Twitter Reviews Are Saying About The Highly-Anticipated Sequel

 Answer: Dead Island 2 releases on PS4 as well as the PS5 on April 21, 2023.

-Answer: Dead Island 2 will cost you SGD 102 on the PlayStation consoles for the standard edition, SGD 128.80 for the Gold Edition and SGD108 for the Deluxe Edition.
+Answer: Dead Island 2 will cost you HKD 549 on the PlayStation consoles for the standard edition, HKD 705 for the Gold Edition and HKD 588 for the Deluxe Edition.

 Answer: You can add up to three friends in the multiplayer co-op mode in Dead Island 2.